Chrisknyfe/boujie_water_shader/README.md

 # Boujie Water Shader
-This is a high quality water shader for Godot Engine 4.1+, plus tools to build your own infinite ocean.
+This is a fancy water shader for Godot Engine 4.1+, plus tools to build your own infinite ocean.

 Tested with: Godot_v4.1.1-stable_win64